 How widespread is violence in the workplace?
 Homicides?

 Workplace violence —including assaults and suicides— accounted for 17 percent of all work-related fatal

-occupational injuries in 2012 (see Slide 3 of the 2012 CFOI Chart Package) according to preliminary data.
+occupational injuries in 2012 (see Slide 3 of the 2012 CFOI Chart Package) according to final data.
 In

 their article Work-related Homicides: The Facts, Eric Sygnatur and Guy Toscano note that,